 We engage in significant marketing efforts directed first and foremost at internet users, as well as advertising agencies, advertisers and webmasters.
 Our marketing efforts are focused above all on delivering an optimal user experience with every Yandex product and service.
 We believe that satisfied users are the best and most credible advocates for our services.
 To improve user satisfaction and loyalty and to continue to use our products and services as marketing tools, we constantly experiment with and improve the design, technology and interface of these products and services.
-Although we believe that word of mouth is the best advertising strategy, we also view advertising campaigns in online and traditional media as an important element of our efforts to promote our brand.
-We also invest into our separate business units, including Mobility, FoodTech, Yandex Market, Media Services, Classifieds, and Other Business Units and Initiatives including Zen, SDG and Cloud to grow customer awareness, increase our user base, and increase usage.
+Although we believe that word of mouth is the best advertising strategy, we also view advertising campaigns online and in traditional media as an important element of our efforts to promote our brand.
+We also invest into our separate business units, including E-commerce, Mobility and Delivery, Plus and Entertainment services, Classifieds, and Other Business Units and Initiatives including SDG and Yandex Cloud to grow customer awareness, increase our user base, and increase usage.